Managed Search Help Center

 Allocated Disk Space

 To determine the amount of disk space allocated to each node of your deployment, look on the Deployment Details page of the Managed Search Dashboard.
-The HW Specs column shows the original amount of disk space on the node.
-In this case it is 8.0 GB.
+Note the Plan of the deployment, and then open the New Deployment form.
+Find the Disk Space figure for this plan.
+In this case it is 16 GB.

 Note, however, that it is possible to add disk capacity to a deployment (see the section near the end of this page), but that the added space is not reflected in this display.